d4advancedmedia/Jcycle-Slideshow/README.md

 ========
 Pros
 ----
-- Auto registers script
 - Seperate from Skivvy Development, means faster releases with less bugs.
-- can be used in non-Skivvy sites.
 - registers posttype
 - registers wp-admin icons
-- holds the script, icons, and register files
+- Nice packaging - holds the script, icons, and register files
 - removes auto-p
-- plugin and go
+- plugin and go, no messing with registers.
 - cleans up skivvy register
-- Easier upgrading
+- Easier upgrading & updating scripts
 - The jcycle 2 doesn't need the initialization script, just finds .cycle-slideshow and does magic!
-- modular (can use as Skivvy Plugin, WP Plugin, or Ripped out and embedded in site.
+- Modular (can use as Skivvy Plugin, with non-Skivvy Sites, or Ripped out and embedded in site theme.
+- Keeps Skivvy free of unneccesary javascript files

 Cons
 ----